Kernersville, North Carolina

 Kernersville is a town in Forsyth County, North Carolina, and the largest suburb of Winston-Salem.
-A small portion of the town is also in Guilford County.
-The population was 26,481 at the 2020 census, up from 23,123 in 2010.
-Kernersville is located at the center of the Piedmont Triad metropolitan area, between Greensboro to the east, High Point to the south, and Winston-Salem to the west.
-Some of the farmland surrounding the town has been sold and turned into large middle-to-upper-class housing developments.
+The population was 26,481 at the 2020 census, an increase from 23,123 in 2010.
+While Kernersville is in the Winston-Salem Metropolitan area, the municipal limits of the town is also located inside the overall center of the Piedmont Triad, with the very small outskirts of the town also extending inside Guilford County (Greensboro-High Point Metropolitan Area), in which access to Downtown Kernersville from the east is via I-40 Exit 206 in the Guilford County municipality of Colfax.

 History

 The site was first settled by an Irishman named Caleb Story in 1756.
 Circa 1770, the site was purchased by William Dobson and was called "Dobson's Crossroads".
 George Washington was served breakfast at Dobson's tavern on June 2, 1791.
 Joseph Kerner bought the property in 1817, continuing to operate the inn; the town became known as "Kerners Crossroads".
 Kerner (Joseph Kirner, born in Furtwangen im Schwarzwald Germany) left his property to two sons and a daughter.
 Not long after the arrival of the railroad, the town was incorporated as "Kernersville" in 1873.